-Covid-19 doesn’t seem to be slowing down so it’s more important than ever to keep your hands clean and to stop the spreading of the virus so health care organizations can keep up with the demand.
+It’s more important than ever to keep your hands clean and to stop the spreading of germs and viruses so health care organizations can keep up with the demand.
 Hamilton Health wanted to share some informative tips regarding handwashing so you and the loved ones around you can stay safe!

 Hand washing is supposed to be a daily routine.
 You should wash your hands after leaving the bathroom, before you eat and when ever you touch another person or object from outside your home.
 But a study conducted by Michigan State University showed that only 5 percent of people are following hand washing best practices.
 This 5 percent are the only ones who wash their hands long enough to destroy any disease-causing bacteria and germs.
 A survey by Bradley Corporation showed that only 66 percent of Americans wash their hands.
 With the recent concerns about hand washing, this number has increased significantly.

 The statistics from the developing world are quite discouraging.
 One in five deaths of newly born babies occurs due to poor hygiene and could be drastically reduced by proper hand washing.
 Only 35 percent of health facilities in developing countries have soap for hand washing.
 And about 760,000 kids under age 5 die annually due to diarrhea, according to WHO.

 How Often Should I Wash My Hands

 Many diseases can be prevented with proper hand hygiene.
 The key here is to avoid touching your face before you’ve washed your hands.
 Use clean running water and soap to wash your hands.
 When both are not available, use a hand sanitizer.
 You should always wash your hands:

 - After touching any garbage, dirt, debris or after working in your garden.

 - After holding pet treats or pet food so you don’t carry around germs and bacteria that can cause allergic reactions